kazmi-dev/Google-Consent-Form/README.md

-# 📜 Google Consent Form GDPR Implementation
+# 📜 Google Consent Form GDPR/EEA Implementation

 This is a lightweight Kotlin-based utility class to easily implement **Google UMP (User Messaging Platform)** Consent Form for GDPR/EEA compliance in your Android apps.